The Vegetarian – Han Kang (Korean) translated by Deborah Smith

 Norweigan Wood – Haruki Murakami (Japanese) translated by Alfred Birnbaum

 Arguably Japan’s best-loved author, Murakami writes about loss and sexuality from the perspective of college student Toru Wantanabe in Tokyo during the 1960s.
+It will make you uncomfortable, it will make you sad, it will make you laugh.

 The Trial – Franz Kafka (German) translated by Edwin Muir